jesusfb/nodejs-user-authentication/README.md

 Then open the browser in http://localhost:40000/swagger/

 # TODO
--create seeds
+- create seeds
--Add test framework
+- Add test framework
--Live Reload support
+- Live Reload support

 ### Usage
 Go to the Auth tab and use the /authenticate endpoint